Kalvin Phillips: West Ham sign Man City midfielder on loan for rest of season with no option to buy

 "I think he will be in the frame [to start at the Euros], if he can continue to stay fit and plays for West Ham."

-The winter transfer window is open and will close at 11pm in England and midnight in Scotland on Thursday February 1.
+The winter transfer window is open and will close at 11pm in England and 11.30pm in Scotland on Thursday February 1.

 To ensure harmonisation with the major leagues in Europe, the closing dates were set following discussions with the EFL, DFL, Serie A, LaLiga, and LFP, who will all close their summer and winter windows on 1 September and 1 February respectively.